Are you or someone you know struggling with addiction?

-However, Wellbutrin withdrawal symptoms are less common than with selective serotonin reuptake inhibitors (SSRIs) like Zoloft and Lexapro.
-If you are thinking of quitting your antidepressant, talk to your doctor.
-They can create a gradual tapering schedule in which you slowly wean off Wellubtrin, which can reduce withdrawal symptoms and help your body adjust to lower doses.
+However, these symptoms are less common with Wellbutrin than with selective serotonin reuptake inhibitors (SSRIs) like Zoloft and Lexapro.
+If you are thinking of quitting Wellbutrin, talk to your doctor.
+They can create a gradual tapering schedule in which you slowly wean off the medication, which can reduce withdrawal symptoms and help your body adjust to lower doses

 Wellbutrin Withdrawal Symptoms: Antidepressant Discontinuation Syndrome

-Many people may experience no symptoms at all when they stop taking this medication, while others may experience mild to moderate Wellbutrin withdrawal symptoms, such as:,
+Many people may experience no withdrawal symptoms at all when they stop taking Wellbutrin, while others may experience mild to moderate bupropion withdrawal symptoms, such as:,

 - Body aches